How to avoid fraudulent brokers online

 If something seems too good to be true, it usually is.

 Be very suspicious of trading opportunities that are marketed as low-risk, low-effort and high reward.
 It is easy for anyone online to promise you immense profits, because if you lose money, they will simply refuse to honor that promise.
+Financial markets involve uncertainty.
+No legitimate broker or investment provider can guarantee consistent profits without risk.

 Ignore the cold-callers